VirtualEngine/XenDesktop7Lab/README.md

 This module contains the following DSC resources:

 ###Included Resources
+* XD7LabApplication
+ * Adds a local or published application to a desktop delivery group.
 * XD7LabController
  * Adds a controller to an existing XenDesktop site.
 * XD7LabDeliveryGroup